 Issues to consider:

-- Which approach to value (Cost or Residual) is appropriate?
-How should you calculate % of completion?
+- Which approach to value (Cost or Residual) is appropriate;

-- Are the costs and the income used by BCA appropriate?
+- Are costs and income used by BCA relate to the same year;

-The total of each component is determined and the costs to complete are deducted.
-The important consideration is the physical state and condition of the property at October 31st (Sec 18 of the Assessment Act).
-Market value is still to be determined, which is between a willing buyer and seller without duress.
+The total value of each component is determined and the costs to complete deducted.
+The important consideration is the physical state and condition of the property at October 31st (Sect 18 of the Assessment Act).
+Market value is still to be determined, which is between willing buyer and seller without duress.